aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Then follow the troubleshooting steps above for Python for your respective OS and verify that deadline is on your $PATH.
 1. If you have multiple Python installations and manage Deadline via Pip, verify that the Python on your $PATH is the Python that managed your Deadline installation.
 This can be done by running `python -m pip list` and `python3 -m pip list` to verify this.

+### Warning: Your After Effects version is not officially supported by the deadline-cloud Conda channel

 ### After submission on Windows, a command prompt screen flashes open and close and submitter GUI doesn't pop open
 1. Go to the Windows Start menu and searching for "Manage app execution aliases".
 Then disable the `python3.exe` and `python.exe` aliases manually and retry submission.